freezy/node-pind/INSTALL.md

 2. Go through every option and update it if necessary.
 3. Make sure you got everything by searching "@important" in the file and double-check each value.
 3. Initialize database schema via command prompt - `node create-schema`
-4. Start Pind for a first test run (`node server`) and open a browser at `http://localhost`.
+4. Start Pind for a first test run (`node app`) and open a browser at `http://localhost`.